 5. Vietnamese New Year

 The Vietnamese New Year is also called the Tet.
-It is the most important traditional festival during Lunar New Year (usually around late January to early February), and people would celebrate it with different kinds of customs, such as ancestor worship, making special New Year food and writing couplet as well as other traditional activities.
-And people would go to visit friends or relatives' houses on the first day of Tet.
+It is the most important traditional festival during Lunar New Year (usually around late January to early February), and people would celebrate it with different kinds of customs, such as ancestor worship, making special New Year food, and writing couplets as well as other traditional activities.
+And people would go to visit friends' or relatives' houses on the first day of Tet.
 For more information about traveling to Vietnam during Tet, check this article on our website: Things to Know about Tet Festival (Vietnamese New Year).

 Making Banh Chung